fooltowise/NeroNotes/Nero's Notes/Decentralization 101.md

 # Decentralization 101
 by #Scuttlebutt

 As many of you know, I wrote an [updated version of my essay on Sidecar investing](https://www.scuttlebutt.co/p/sidecar-investing) recently.
-The TLDR is that a special group of diversified acquirers is tapping a growing pool of high-return private inves  tments that we can sidecar via a public vehicle.
+The TLDR is that a special group of diversified acquirers is tapping a growing pool of high-return private investments that we can sidecar via a public vehicle.
 More importantly, these capital allocators should be equally celebrated for their risk-reducing properties, not only for their compounding superpowers.

 I also wrote about the importance of scaling the M&A machinery, delaying diminishing returns from size.
 I made it sound easy and practical to decentralize lead generation and the investment decision itself.
 I think this needs clarification.
 Most of us are familiar with how [[Constellation Software]] (disc: long) decentralizes investment decisions to one of their six operating groups and even further down to the underlying business units.
 Similarly, it\`s tempting to think that every serial acquirer should implement this framework.
 After all, to a man with a hammer, everything looks like a nail.
 However, there is a big difference between Diploma or a [[Lifco]] and [[Constellation Software]].
 A [specialist acquirer](https://www.scuttlebutt.co/i/1945787/taxonomy-of-serial-acquirers) buying smaller-sized businesses within the same niche can more easily push the investment decision to the underlying units.
 However, a generalist acquirer, on the other hand, may push down the decision to do add-ons.
 Still, the investment decision to go into new niches has to be made at the HQ level.
 Generalists and theme-based specialists benefit by operating as return-focused investors in multiple niches allowing flexibility in terms of where risk/reward is most compelling but may lose out on specialization.